mseyfi/mseyfi.github.io/posts/LLM/FineTune/RLHF.md

 - **The Process:**
   1. **Initialization:** We start with a fresh copy of our SFT model as our active policy, $\pi_\theta$.
   2. **The RL Loop:** The core of the process is a continuous loop:
-     * A prompt is sampled from a dataset.
+     1. A prompt is sampled from a dataset.
-     * The policy model ($\pi_\theta$) generates a response token by token.
+     2. The policy model ($\pi_\theta$) generates a response token by token.
 Each token generation is an "action."
-     * The completed response is passed to the frozen Reward Model, which returns a scalar "reward" score. d.
-This reward signal is used by an RL algorithm like **PPO (Proximal Policy Optimization)** or **DPO (Direct Preference Optimization)** to calculate a loss.
+     3. The completed response is passed to the frozen Reward Model, which returns a scalar "reward" score.
+     4. This reward signal is used by an RL algorithm like **PPO (Proximal Policy Optimization)** or **DPO (Direct Preference Optimization)** to calculate a loss.
-     * The gradient of this loss is used to update the parameters, $\theta$, of our policy model.
+     5. The gradient of this loss is used to update the parameters, $\theta$, of our policy model.
 - **Objective:** The goal is to adjust the policy's parameters, $\theta$, to maximize the expected reward from the RM.
 This is almost always done with a regularization term (like a KL penalty) that prevents the policy from drifting too far from the coherent language it learned in the SFT stage, ensuring the diplomat doesn't start speaking gibberish just to get a high score.
 - **The Outcome:** The final, **aligned LLM**.
 This model has not only been taught *how* to respond but has *learned* what constitutes a *good* response through iterative practice and feedback.
 It is now the skilled diplomat we set out to train.
 -----

 ### **Part 3: The Actor, the Critic, and the Advantage: A Deeper Look**